brrd/abricotine/docs/installation-and-usage.md

 Download OSX prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases), extract the archive (if necessary) and run Abricotine.

-OSX users can also use Homebrew Cask to install Abricotine: `$ brew cask install abricotine`.
+OSX users can also use Homebrew Cask to install Abricotine: `$ brew install --cask abricotine`.

 ### Ubuntu, Debian and other Debian-based distributions